yegor256/blog/_posts/2014/april/2014-04-06-introduction.md

 date: 2014-04-06
 ---

-This is the first post on this new blog.
+This is the first post on my new blog.
 Therefore, it's not about anything in particular - just an introduction and my way of saying hello.
 This blog will be primarily about software development ideas.
-As [about me](/about-me.html) says, I'm passionate about software quality, and will write solely about my ideas and views on it.
+As my [About Me](/about-me.html) page says, I'm passionate about software quality, and will write solely about my ideas and views on it.

 Anyway, welcome to my new blog.
 Together, let's see how this works out! :)